benanne/benanne.github.io/_posts/2023-07-20-perspectives.md

 ## <a name="acknowledgements"></a> Acknowledgements

 Thanks to my colleagues at Google DeepMind for various discussions, which continue to shape my thoughts on this topic!
+Thanks to Ayan Das, Ira Korshunova, and Peyman Milanfar for suggestions and corrections.

 ## <a name="references"></a> References